All Abilities and Inclusion

 All through the WA community are people whose lives and mental and physical wellbeing could benefit from participation in genuine inclusive and accessible football environments.

 Many Western Australians with a wide range of ability levels play regularly because of the thrills and simplicity once you have a ball, some objects to mark out goals and space.
-In 2017 over 500 people with a disability registered at WA clubs.
+In 2018 at least 540 people with a disability registered at WA clubs.

 Football West, member clubs and partner organisations work hard to improve access and inclusion for the community through football with inclusive practices designed to ensure that people of all abilities can:

 - fully participate in football and football-related social activities as members, players, officials and volunteers;